Sprengel Deformity

 Barcelona, CT, ES

-Francisco Soldado practices in Barcelona, Spain.
+Francisco Soldado practices practicing medicine in Barcelona, Spain.
 Mr. Soldado is rated as an Elite expert by MediFind in the treatment of Sprengel Deformity.
-His top areas of expertise are Sprengel Deformity, Brachial Plexopathy, Erb's Palsy, Bone Graft, and Osteotomy.
+He is also highly rated in 9 other conditions, according to our data.
+His clinical expertise encompasses Sprengel Deformity, Brachial Plexopathy, Erb's Palsy, Bone Graft, and Osteotomy.

 Experienced in Sprengel Deformity